zionsg/ZnZend/README.md

 ## Controller Plugins
 * `znZendDataTable` - Update Paginator (DbSelect) with params sent from jQuery DataTables plugin
-* `znZendIdentity`  - Fetch the authenticated identity as an instance of IdentityInterface and its role as an instance of RoleInterface
+* `znZendIdentity`  - Fetch the authenticated identity as an instance of IdentityInterface and its role as an instance of RoleInterface.
+When invoked, its factory will look for a service by the name `ZnZend\Authentication\AuthenticationService` in the `ServiceManager`, similar to the Zend Identity controller plugin.
+The service does not exist but defaults to `Zend\Authentication\AuthenticationService`
 * `znZendMvcParams` - Get name of module, controller and action as like in ZF1
 * `znZendPageStore` - Persist data for current page across reloads of the same page
 * `znZendTimestamp` - Return timestamp formatted to standard length and converted to base 36